 Congress Likely To Expel Sanjay Nirupam Over Remarks On Uddhav Sena, He Says "Save Your Stationery"

-Edited by Timeline News Desk
+Elections Edited by

 The Maharashtra unit of the Congress is currently deliberating on a proposal to oust party leader Sanjay Nirupam following his contentious remarks against the INDIA bloc as well as Maha Vikas Aghadi (MVA) ally Shiv Sena led by Uddhav Balasaheb Thackeray over seat-sharing for the upcoming Lok Sabha elections.

-This proposal is slated to be forwarded to the Congress high command in Delhi, with the party’s disciplinary committee set to take the final decision.
+This proposal is slated to be forwarded to the Congress high command in Delhi, with the party”s disciplinary committee set to take the final decision.

 Maharashtra Congress chief Nana Patole said that the state Congress committee have revoked his status as a star campaigner and have initiated disciplinary proceedings against him for his statements.